Syed-Saad-Hassan/Bank-Analytics/README.md

 # 📊 Bank Analytics Project

 ## 🔹 Project Overview
-This is an end-to-end **Bank Analytics Project** focused on analyzing **Loan Data** and **Debit & Credit Transactions**.
+This is an end-to-end Bank Analytics Project focused on analyzing Loan Data and Debit & Credit Transactions.
-The project aims to derive actionable business insights using **Excel, Power BI, Tableau, and SQL** through KPI analysis and interactive dashboards.
+The project aims to derive actionable business insights using Excel, Power BI, Tableau, and SQL through KPI analysis and interactive dashboards.

 ---